cgreenhalgh/hexspace/README.md

 # hexspace

-idea for a mediaspace/online collaboration environment
+ideas for a mediaspace/online collaboration environment

+Chris Greenhalgh, The University of Nottingham, 2020